crcn/plugin.js/README.md

 ### haba.options(ops)

-Adds / returns options which as passed in the first parameter for each plugin.
+Adds / returns options which are passed in the first parameter for each plugin.

 bootstrap.js: